s-chh/Find-Duplicate-Photos-Video/README.md

 # Duplicate-Photos-Finder
-A PIL-based approach for finding and deleting all the duplicate images in a folder.
+Find and delete all the duplicate images in a folder.
 Repeats it for all sub-directories as well.

 <br>